 There are the types of structural UML diagrams:

-Class Diagram.
+- Class Diagram.
 The most general UML diagram of the structural UML diagram method, class diagrams provide a general overview of a program.
-Each major step is represented as a block in the diagram, and its functions listed below its main header.
+Each major step is seen as a block in the diagram, and its functions are listed below the main header.
 Class diagrams are typically limited to four major blocks.

-Deployment Diagram.
-This type of UML diagram is most useful for projects that have a single core component, which is then distributed to a service point for the end user, and a description of what use the end user would have, or need.
+- Deployment Diagram.
+This type of UML diagram is most useful for projects that have a single core component, which is then distributed to a service point for the end user, and a description of what’s the goal the end user would have or need.
 It’s popular for software deployed to a cloud-based server, then distributed to machines.

-Package Diagram.
+- Package Diagram.
 Package diagrams are useful for showing the relationship and dependencies between packages in a system.
-It displays how packages interact with one another, and the responsibilities each has.
+It displays how packages interact with one another and their responsibilities.

 And the behavioral diagrams: